MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 To use dialogs, install the **Microsoft.Bot.Builder.Dialogs** NuGet package.

 The bot interacts with the user via `UserProfileDialog`.
-When we create the bot's `DialogBot` class, we will set the `UserProfileDialog` as its main dialog.
+When creating the bot's `DialogBot` class, the `UserProfileDialog` is set as its main dialog.
 The bot then uses a `Run` helper method to access the dialog.

 ![C# user profile dialog](media/user-profile-dialog.png)

 **Dialogs\UserProfileDialog.cs**

-We begin by creating the `UserProfileDialog` that derives from the `ComponentDialog` class, and has 7 steps.
+Begin by creating the `UserProfileDialog` that derives from the `ComponentDialog` class, and has 7 steps.

 In the `UserProfileDialog` constructor, create the waterfall steps, prompts and the waterfall dialog, and add them to the dialog set.
 The prompts need to be in the same dialog set in which they are used.

 [!code-csharp[Constructor snippet](~/../botbuilder-samples/samples/csharp_dotnetcore/05.multi-turn-prompt/Dialogs/UserProfileDialog.cs?range=20-47)]

-Next, we implement the steps that the dialog uses.
+Next, add the steps that the dialog uses to prompt for input.
 To use a prompt, call it from a step in your dialog and retrieve the prompt result in the following step using `stepContext.Result`.
 Behind the scenes, prompts are a two-step dialog.
-First, the prompt asks for input; second, it returns the valid value, or starts over from the beginning with a reprompt until it receives a valid input.
+First, the prompt asks for input.
+Then it returns the valid value, or starts over from the beginning with a reprompt until it receives a valid input.

 You should always return a non-null `DialogTurnResult` from a waterfall step.
-If you do not, your dialog may not work as designed.
-Here we show the implementation for the `NameStepAsync` in the waterfall dialog.
+If you don't, your dialog may not work as designed.
+Shown below is the implementation for `NameStepAsync` in the waterfall dialog.

 [!code-csharp[Name step](~/../botbuilder-samples/samples/csharp_dotnetcore/05.multi-turn-prompt/Dialogs/UserProfileDialog.cs?range=61-66)]

-In `AgeStepAsync`, we specify a retry prompt for when the user's input fails to validate, either because it is in a format that the prompt can not parse, or the input fails a validation criteria.
+In `AgeStepAsync`, specify a retry prompt for when the user's input fails to validate, either because it's in a format that the prompt can't parse, or the input fails a validation criteria.
 In this case, if no retry prompt was provided, the prompt will use the initial prompt text to re-prompt the user for input.

 [!code-csharp[Age step](~/../botbuilder-samples/samples/csharp_dotnetcore/05.multi-turn-prompt/Dialogs/UserProfileDialog.cs?range=79-98&highlight=10)]